russross/codegrinder/README.md

     sudo journalctl -xfu codegrinder

 There is also a script in the setup directory to take daily backups of the database.
-Create a directory to hold the daily backups and set the script to run daily using cron:
+It will keep seven days worth of backups, along with four weekly backups, twelve monthly backups, and a backup at the end of each semester.

-    mkdir -p ~/backup
+Set the script to run daily using cron:

     crontab -e

 Then add a line like this to the end of the file: